mspass-team/mspass/README.md

     docker-compose -f path_to_MsPASS/docker-compose.yml up -d

-Once the containers are running, you will see several log files from MongoDB and Spark created in the current directory.
+Once the containers are running, you will see several log files from MongoDB and Spark created in current directory.
 Since we have the port mapping feature of Docker enabled, you can also open `localhost:8080` in your browser to check the status of Spark through the master’s web UI, where you should see the worker is listed a ALIVE.
 Note that the links to the worker will not work due to the container's network setup.

 First, we want to make sure the Spark cluster is setup and running correctly.
 This can be done running the pi calculation example within the Spark distribution.
 To submit the example from `mspass-master`, use: